EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //walls,
-    //walls,"Build the four sides of the selection" Permissions,"worldedit.region.walls"
+    Description,"Build the four sides of the selection" Permissions,"worldedit.region.walls"
     Usage,"//walls <pattern>"
        <pattern>,"The pattern of blocks to set"